 |---|---|---|---|

 | 1 to 14 days | Low total cost.
+Sourcing hire costs range from $150 to $300 AUD per week.
 Simple logistics. | Uneconomical.
-High upfront capital outlay. | Hire is preferred.
+High upfront capital outlay and immediate depreciation without utilization. | Hire is preferred.
 Avoid buying unless multiple recurring short projects are booked. |

 | 15 to 45 days | Medium cost.
-Accruing rental fees start matching capital. | Moderate cost.
-Depreciation and transport must be counted. | Breakeven zone.
-If you own warehouse space and can store the tower, buying becomes viable. |
+Accruing rental fees ($600 - $1,500 AUD) start matching capital asset cost. | Moderate cost.
+Asset depreciation and warehouse storage space (adds ~3% annually to overhead) must be counted. | Breakeven zone.
+If you own storage space and can transport the tower, buying becomes highly viable. |

 | Exceeding 45 days | High cost.
-Accrued rental fees exceed purchase price. | Highly optimized.
-Single asset cost covers lifetime. | Buy is highly preferred.
+Accrued rental fees exceed the capital asset purchase cost ($2,500 AUD baseline). | Highly optimized.
+Ten-year straight-line depreciation makes ownership a net positive asset. | Buy is highly preferred.
 The tower pays for itself, and you maintain asset ownership. |

 Breakeven intersection: Rental costs accumulate linearly, whereas buying represents a single fixed asset cost with flat depreciation curves.